River Dialogues Across Sápmi

 “Only when you share knowledge, can you make individuals care about something and only then will a person begin to develop a sense of belonging and responsibility to care for their lands.”

 Cast in concrete with abstract forms, its cobalt backdrop and gilded accents conjure the region’s light and landscapes.
 The space itself is a semi‑circular, peaked chamber, with high windows for light.
-The lavvu shape of the plenary assembly hall was apparently inspired by the way in which the people of the north place wood out to dry in piles after felling and trimming it.
+The lavvu (the Sámi cone-shaped mobile tent, resembling a tipi) shape of the plenary assembly hall was apparently inspired by the way in which the people of the north place wood out to dry in piles after felling and trimming it.

 The Sámi Parliament covers seven electoral districts and sends 39 delegates to represent both Sámi‑specific and national parties.
-Currently, about 14,000 Norwegians are on the Sami electoral roll.
-Decades of forced Norwegianisation discouraged many from registering, but the numbers are now steadily growing.
+Currently, about 14,000 persons are on the Sámi electoral roll.
+Decades of forced Norwegianization discouraged many from registering, but the numbers are now steadily growing.

-Before crossing into Finland, we visited a pink salmon trap, organized in collaboration with the Norwegian Veterinary Institute, Norwegian Institute for Nature Research, and local scientists.
+Before crossing into Finland, we visited the pink salmon trap close to the Deatnu/Tana river mouth, organized in collaboration with the Norwegian Veterinary Institute, Norwegian Institute for Nature Research, and local scientists.
 The purpose of the visit was to learn more about ongoing efforts to monitor and manage both pink salmon (an invasive species) and the Atlantic salmon to the rivers.
 Pink salmon, originally from the Pacific, have increasingly established themselves in Norwegian rivers and pose potential threats to the Atlantic salmon.
 The salmon traps are designed to intercept migrating salmon using metal grates spaced ~3 cm apart (Figure 12), wide enough to allow native Atlantic salmon and sea trout to pass through, while pink salmon are retained.
 This selective design is intended to reduce the need for manual sorting, though some handling may still be involved.
 This method, while considered an important management tool by biologists, comes with its controversy.
-Some concerns have been raised about the stress and potential harm caused by physical handling, especially when sorting is required.
+Criticism and concerns have been raised about the stress and potential harm caused by physical handling, especially when sorting is required.

-In a workshop at the Wild Salmon Centre, we team‑mapped our home watershed of Unama’ki/Cape Breton (Figure 13).
+In a workshop at the Wild Salmon Centre in the town of Tana bru, we team‑mapped our home watershed of Unama’ki/Cape Breton (Figure 13).
+Local participants mapped the Varanger fjord and the Deatnu/Tana river.
 Combining Western and Mi’kmaq knowledge, we traced what we believed to be the greatest climate impacts on fish runs, water quality, and cultural ceremonies to the rivers in our homes.
-This exercise was conducted by our Cranfield University colleagues in the broader efforts to co‑produce flood maps and Hazard Mitigation Plans, blending traditional and technical know‑how to secure funding and protect rivers
+This exercise was conducted by our Cranfield University colleagues in the broader efforts to co‑produce flood maps and Hazard Mitigation Plans, blending traditional and technical know‑how to secure funding and protect rivers.

 In the first session, Sharing Knowledges Across Borders and Disciplines, we heard from Professor Harald Gaski who spoke about the academic challenges of applying the concept of Two-Eyed Seeing.
 Dr. Gaski emphasized that in many scientific settings, many still believe that there can only be one truth, which limits space for multiple ways of knowing.
 He presented that while North America has made some meaningful progress in incorporating Two-Eyed Seeing into academic and scientific frameworks, a key gap is that Indigenous people are often excluded from the interpretation and analysis stages of Indigenous-focused research.
 As a result, Western scholars may misinterpret or misrepresent core outcomes that cannot be fully translated across worldviews or languages.